 Wolford considers the training and education of its employees to be a supportive human resources method focusing on career development goals that are individually agreed upon by executives and employees.
 We attach just as much importance to personal development and the development of management skills as we do to specialized training.
 The range of possibilities is correspondingly diverse.
 All required investments and, if necessary, the temporary release of employees from their normal duties require the individual to agree to a mutually defined career development path and to contribute the acquired qualifications to the benefit of the company.
-Group guidelines as well as regular performance appraisals with employees provide the necessary guidance, followed by a multi-stage internal process to approve specific training and continuing education measures.
-In each case, it must be determined whether on-thejob training directly at the employee's workplace is possible or whether external offerings are needed.
-Different approaches also oriented to the Group guidelines are used to ensure suitable working conditions.
+Group guidelines as well as regular per- formance appraisals with employees provide the necessary guidance, followed by a multi-stage internal process to approve specific training and continuing education measures.
+In each case, it must be determined whether on-the-job training directly at the employee's workplace is possible or whether external offerings are needed.
+Different ap- proaches also oriented to the Group guidelines are used to ensure suitable working conditions.
+Approximately 270 hours of further training measures were carried out in the 2023 reporting period.
+(404-1)

-One important aspect is the time management system used to monitor working hours.
+Appraisal interviews were conducted in the reporting year 2023.
+The responsible managers carried it out with their employees (the implementation rate was 80-85% of employees).(404-3) One important aspect is the time management system used to monitor working hours.
 Overtime is largely avoided due to the warning system which is activated when employees work more than ten hours per day.

 Wolford attaches great importance to fair pay.
-All salaried and hourly workers are 100% covered by a collective agreement.
+All salaried and hourly workers are 100 % covered by a collective agreement.
 Flexible working time models and an appropriate work-life balance are an important factor in employee satisfaction.
 Included in this is the canteen as well as the in-house restaurant, where meals are offered to employees at reduced prices.
 (2-30, 401-2)

 The human resources department provides a framework for continuing education and professional development measures.
 However, it is executives who are responsible for the implementation of programs and the provision of trainers for the respective trainees.
 In addition to that, a central coordination unit has been established in the Human Resources department.
 There is one instructor for each of the five vocational qualifications offered at Wolford.

 The apprentice program itself also includes general training, excursions are organized, and job rotation programs allow apprentices to get to know other Wolford departments.
+Currently 12 apprentices are in education at Wolford.
 Naturally, this is accompanied by compliance with legal regulations such as the Austrian Working Time Act and Maternity Protection Act, or the Child and Youth Employment Act.
 In addition, the Employee Protection Act, the Workplace and Work Equipment Ordinance and the General Employee Protection Ordinance must also be complied with, including detailed ordinances on protection against explosive atmospheres (VEXAT) or the protection of employees from the hazards of noise and vibration.
 The quality of working conditions is measured by the monthly absence rates and a regular staff turnover report.
-Working time management is continually monitored, and salaries are reviewed using general salary benchmarking.
+Working time management is continually moni- tored, and salaries are reviewed using general salary benchmarking.
 Wolford works continuously to improve working conditions and maintains an ongoing dialogue with the members of the Works Council.
 Working conditions are also regularly discussed at meetings of the management team.
 All proposed improvements are communicated to the respective executives.
 (401-1, 403-1)